Freeport can't say when Indonesia mine to reopen, confirms 28 dead

 Investors are concerned the accident, one of the country's worst mining disasters, could further strain relations between Freeport and trade unions after a three-month strike in late 2011 and smaller disputes since.

-The Grasberg mine, which also holds the world's largest gold reserves, normally produces around 220,000 tonnes of concentrated ore a day.
-Around 140,000 tonnes comes from open pit mining and 80,000 tonnes from underground operations, the firm said.
+The Grasberg mine, which also holds the world's largest gold reserves, normally produces around 220,000 tons of concentrated ore a day.
+Around 140,000 tons comes from open pit mining and 80,000 tons from underground operations, the firm said.

 Indonesia has ordered an independent investigation into the accident and will also check all other underground mining facilities in the country, said Jero Wacik, Indonesia's energy and mineral resources minister, without elaborating.
 He did not say when the government may decide on whether to reopen the mine.